The Biggest Lie I Ever Told My Son with ADHD

 I held the little pills in my hand, and I broke inside.
 I’d lost the fight and now battled a new war.
 With my son’s small, trusting face looking at me, I told the biggest lie of my life, “This is safe.
 You will be fine.
 I promise.”
 Everything in my being screamed at me: “Liar!
 Horrible mother!
 Failure!”

-The day I gave my son drugs for his ADHD was one of the hardest days of my life.
+The day I gave my son drugs for his attention deficit disorder (ADHD or ADD) was one of the hardest days of my life.
 I had fought against holding one of those pills in my palm for a long time.
 I had tried the “natural approach.”
 I limited food dyes, I bought the expensive “natural light” bulbs to use in our kitchen, and I even got a mini trampoline for him to bounce on.
 I had him run laps around our living room, in between doing homework questions.
 I read to him, I loved him, and I fought for him.

 I’d told him the med was safe, but I knew I shouldn’t be promising this.
 I’d read the research and learned about the side effects, and it scared me.
 The research was only 20 years old, but it wasn’t done on my son.
 How did I know that he wouldn’t be the one kid who had an adverse reaction?
 How did I know it wouldn’t affect his brain’s ability to develop the way it should, because I was pushing little pills into his body at a formative age?
 How did I know the pills would work?